CU-ESIIL/Innovation-Summit-2024__14_Data-gaps-and-biases/docs/index.md

 #### Description
 <p align="justify">
 Flash-flood forecasting is uniquely challenging due to the convergence of large-scale meteorological states, and hyperlocal hydrological conditions.
 Conversely, predicting flash-flood risks accurately is critical to enable advanced civil warnings to mitigate flood damages.
 To achieve better predictions, improvements in modeling algorithms are typically pursued.
-Yet, such investments are likely to offer only an apparance of progress if informed by biased reference data on flash-flood occurrences.
+Yet, such investments are likely to offer only an appearance of progress if informed by biased reference data on flash-flood occurrences.
 Indeed, preliminary results show that these reference data suffer from extensive spatial and temporal gaps and biases.
 Because these biases prevent an accurate description of the environmental niche contributing to flash floods, modeling efforts are likely to fail in out-of-sample predictions.
 This limits accurate and timely flash-flood predictions.
 </p>

 #### Illustration: Flash-Flood Data Draught